 The study suggests that because these disagreeable men are able to preserve more time and energy at home, they can invest these extra resources into their work and earn more.

-However, the team found that disagreeableness does not predict career success for more egalitarian men, those whose wives are less conscientious, or for any men outside opposite-sex marriages.
+However, the team found that disagreeableness does not predict career success for more egalitarian men, or for those whose wives are less conscientious.

 The career benefits of being disagreeable come at a cost